 Before using PodCal, you need a Solid Pod.
 This is where your data will be stored.

-1. Visit solidproject.org/users/get-a-pod
+1. Visit solidproject.org/users/get-a-pod for the full list of providers

 3. Create your account and Pod